BEST India Cruise Deals (2023 + 2024): Cheap & Discount Cruises to India - Cruise Critic

 Explore North America with American Queen Voyages and enjoy up to 20% Early Booking Savings on select voyages in 2023.
 Plus, pay-in-full at the time of reservation and receive an additional 5% Advance Payment Savings.
 To book, call (833) 992-2466.
 Offer ends January 1, 2023.Read More

-Popular India cruises often sail to Kelang (Kuala Lumpur), Cape Town, Langkawi, Durban and Colombo during their cruise itinerary.
-India cruises could leave from Barcelona, Dubai, Singapore and Tahiti.
+Popular India cruises often sail to Barcelona, Hong Kong, Bangkok, Ho Chi Minh City and Langkawi during their cruise itinerary.
+India cruises could leave from Abu Dhabi, Dubai, Mumbai, Singapore and Tahiti.
 Most commonly, India cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.